 old new notes ________________________________________________ GAR-1 AIM-4 1st-generation SARH AAM.
 GAR-2 AIM-4B Heat-seeking GAR-1.
 GAR-2A AIM-4C GAR-2 with improved seeker.
 GAR-1D AIM-4A 2nd-generation SARH AAM.
 GAR-3 AIM-4E 3rd-generation SARH AAM.
 GAR-3A AIM-4F Improved GAR-3.
 GAR-4A AIM-4G Heat-seeking GAR-3A.
 GAR-2B AIM-4D GAR-1/2/2A with GAR-4A seeker. ________________________________________________

-* In any case, the Falcons were complemented by 24 7-centimeter (2.75 inch) folding-fin air rockets (FFARs) carried in tubes built into the weapons bay doors.
-They were originally to carry 5-centimeter (2 inch) rockets, but the Air Force gave up on that weapon, standardizing on the FFAR.
+* In any case, the Falcons were complemented by 24 7-centimeter (2.75-inch) folding-fin air rockets (FFARs) carried in tubes built into the weapons bay doors.
+They were originally to carry 5-centimeter (2-inch) rockets, but the Air Force gave up on that weapon, standardizing on the FFAR.
 The Falcons were guided by a Hughes FCS, the early MG-3 being upgraded to the definitive MG-10.
 The F-102 was a very high-tech aircraft for its era and had a fairly high pilot workload.
 The pilot sat on an ejection seat under a clamshell canopy.
-Rear view was poor, but that was regarded as acceptable in an interceptor.
+Rear view was poor, but that was regarded as acceptable in an interceptor -- a hunter with no normal expectation of being hunted.

 CONVAIR F-102A DELTA DAGGER: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 11.62 meters 38 feet 2 inches wing area 61.45 sq_meters 661.5 sq_feet length 20.84 meters 68 feet 4 inches height 6.46 meters 21 feet 2 inches empty weight 9,145 kilograms 20,160 pounds MTO weight 14,185 kilograms 31,275 pounds max speed at altitude 1,330 KPH 825 MPH / 720 KT service ceiling 15,550 meters 51,000 feet range 2,175 kilometers 1,350 MI / 1,175 NMI _____________________ _________________ _______________________